 Most personal injury claims are resolved through negotiation, without going to trial.
 Working with a personal injury attorney who has significant trial experience can often work in your favor, as insurers are more likely to offer a fair settlement if they believe that your lawyer is ready, willing, and able to take your case to trial.
 If the insurance company won’t give you a fair settlement, your attorney will prove your case in court to get you the compensation that you deserve for your losses.

-Hurt in a Texas Car Accident?
+Hurt in an El Paso, Texas Car Accident?
 We’re Here to Help.

 Motor vehicle collisions can lead to a range of serious or even catastrophic injuries.
 If you have been hurt in a car accident, we can help.
-We will take on the insurance company for you so that you can focus on what is truly better: your health and your family.
+Our El Paso car accident lawyers will take on the insurance company for you so that you can focus on what is truly better: your health and your family.

 With more than 75 years of combined experience, the legal team at Forbes & Forbes understands the law — and how to get results for our clients.
 We’ll get you the compensation that you deserve for your car accident injuries, and stand by your side throughout the process.
-To learn more or to schedule a free initial consultation, contact our law firm today at 877-585-3827 or email us at any time.
+To learn more or to schedule a free initial consultation in El Paso, contact our law firm today at 877-585-3827 or email us at any time.